danielufeli/telegram-bot-microverse/README.md

 - Go to the main page of the repo.
 - Press the "Code" button and get the repo link.
 - Paste the repository link on the like: `git clone [https://github.com/danielufeli/telegram-bot-microverse.git]` or download has a Zip file.
-- on the CLI, cd TElEGRAM_BOT_MICROVERSE folder
+- on the CLI, cd TELEGRAM-BOT-MICROVERSE folder
 - Rename .env.example to .env and add Telegram Token
 - Run bundle install
 - Run `bin/main.rb` to initialize the bot.